wagenaartje/neataptic/mkdocs/templates/docs/important/evolve.md

+description: Documentation of the evolve function, which allows you to evolve neural networks
+authors: Thomas Wagenaar
+keywords: neat, neuro-evolution, neataptic, neural-network, javascript

 The evolve function will evolve the network to conform the given training set.
 If you want to perform neuro-evolution on problems without a training set, check out the [NEAT](../neat.md) wiki page.
 This function may not always be successful, so always specify a number of iterations for it too maximally run.

 <a href="https://wagenaartje.github.io/neataptic/articles/neuroevolution/">View a whole bunch of neuroevolution algorithms set up with Neataptic here.</a>